Blueprint pilot project in the Doncaster Opportunity Area

-The Blueprint for Parent-Friendly Schools to 14 primary and 7 secondary schools so that they can capture the impact of increased parental engagement on pupil attendance rates in schools with previously high levels of absenteeism.
-As the project progresses, we'll assess the needs of each school and develop practical strategies that they can put in place to help overcome barriers to engagement and offer their parent communities different routes to getting involved in their child's education.
-Using this approach, schools can embed actions and formalise a strategy that can easily be continued once the project has finished.
+The Blueprint for Parent-Friendly Schools was introduced to 14 primary and seven secondary schools so that they could capture the impact of increased parental participation on pupil attendance rates in schools with previously high levels of absenteeism.
+As the pilot progressed, we assessed the needs of each school and developed practical strategies that they could put in place to help overcome barriers to engagement and offer their parent communities different routes to getting involved in their child's education.
+Using this approach, schools embedded actions and formalised an action plan that can easily be continued once the pilot was finished.

-Kerry-Jane Packman, Development and Memberships Director at Parentkind said: “Our aim is to create parental engagement strategies that teachers and school leaders can easily make part of their school day to improve attendance and reduce exclusions.
+Kerry-Jane Packman, Development and Memberships Director at Parentkind said: “Our aim was to create parental engagement strategies that teachers and school leaders can easily make part of their school day to improve attendance and reduce exclusions.
 There is plenty of research to show that parents are a real force for good when it comes to their child’s education and learning.
 When they have regular and meaningful conversations with their children, set high aspirations for their futures and demonstrate their own interest and support of learning at home and school, the impact can be significant.”

 Charlotte Bown, Head of Delivery at the Doncaster Opportunity Area added: “The Doncaster Opportunity Area is pleased that Parentkind have delivered this work to support schools to improve their parental engagement strategies.
 Our programme focusses on improving social mobility and we know that engaging with families will be key to this.”

 For more details about the Blueprint for Parent-Friendly Schools click here.